clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

     $ sudo cp cacert.pem /etc/ssl/certs
     $ sudo trust-certs

-The controller is run with options declaring certificates, other options will be be fetched from the scheduler.::
+The controller is run with options declaring certificates.
+Other options will be be fetched from the scheduler.::

   $ sudo ./ciao-controller --cacert=/etc/pki/ciao/CAcert-[scheduler-node-hostname].pem --cert=/etc/pki/ciao/cert-Controller-localhost.pem